 “Kids will say oh I feel so sorry for her, she only has three legs.
 And I’ll tell them, ‘She’s looking at you thinking you only have two!’”

-She found Derrick Campana, CO, and Animal Ortho Care, through, of all things, a calendar featuring dogs from the Golden Retriever Rescue of Atlanta (Tuesday was featured in March).
+She found Animal Ortho Care through, of all things, a calendar featuring dogs from the Golden Retriever Rescue of Atlanta (Tuesday was featured in March).
 Halie saw that the dog pictured in October wore a brace and reached out to the owner to learn more about it.
-That owner referred her to Derrick.
+That owner referred her to AOC.

 Halie waited until she thought Tuesday had topped out her weight before contacting Animal Ortho Care.
 At that time, Tuesday was about a year and a half old.